IvanCHC/Planwise/docs/index.md

 ## Command Line Interface

-Planwise provides a command‑line interface (CLI) via the `planwise` console script.
+Planwise provides a command-line interface (CLI) via the `planwise` console script.
 It allows you to run retirement projections without writing any code.
-Contribution rates are expressed as fractions of your *take‑home salary* (gross salary minus income tax and National Insurance).
+Contribution rates are expressed as fractions of your *take-home salary* (gross salary minus income tax and National Insurance).
 The CLI automatically calculates your net pay based on the selected tax year and whether you are a Scottish taxpayer, ensuring that contribution limits and pension annual allowance rules are applied consistently.